zmkfirmware/zmk/docs/docs/features/boot-magic-combo.md

 :::info

-You may define multiple `zmk,boot-magic-key` nodes for different keys, but note that if you hold multiple keys at boot, they will be run in an arbitrary order.
+You may define multiple `zmk,boot-magic-combo` nodes for different keys, but note that if you hold multiple keys at boot, they will be run in an arbitrary order.
 If one of them reboots the keyboard, the rest of the keys will not run.

 :::

 ## Split Keyboards

-For split keyboards, you can define multiple boot magic keys and then only enable the correct key(s) for each side.
+For split keyboards, you can define multiple boot magic combos and then only enable the correct key(s) for each side.
 For example, if key 0 is the top-left key on the left side and key 11 is the top-right key on the right side, you could use:

 **shield.dtsi**